 Where Do I Find Tigernuts?

 You can get your tigernuts online.
-I buy mine from Vitacost or Amazon.
+I buy mine from Amazon.
 They have great prices and I do a lot of shopping with them anyways, so it's easy to just toss a bag in the basket whenever I'm doing an order.
 They also carry tigernut flour and tigernut cereal.

 - Place your tigernuts in a bowl or a Mason jar.
 I like to use a Mason jar so it has a lid.